-The following list describes new activities and policies the Allen School has initiated within the past year or two to increase support for diversity and inclusion in our community.
+The following list describes activities and policies that the Allen School has recently initiated to increase support for diversity and inclusion in our community.
 The list builds upon the many activities we were already doing and continue to do.
 We've heard from many members of the Allen School community about ways in which we can continue to improve our culture and practices.
 The work described below incorporates the priorities and best ideas of many committed students, faculty, and staff.
 We will continue to seek out ways to support our diverse community and build an inclusive program that others will be inspired to emulate.
 While it is difficult to describe some of these initiatives concisely, we want to keep our community informed of what we are working on.

 Resources & Educational Opportunities